Position Description Summaries

 - Perform other tasks that emerge or are assigned by the Academic Dean and Provost.

-Assistant Dean for Planning and Assessment
+Associate Dean for Planning and Assessment

 - Facilitates strategic planning efforts among departments, divisions, and the Naval Academy academic program.

 - Monitors academic department and division strategic planning efforts.

 - Assists in the development and implementation of assessment of student learning plans.

 - Consults with faculty and staff on assessment issues, methods and tools.